racket/rhombus/design/class/class.md

 customizing those aspects of the class.

-If `internal` is present, then it binds the associated `identifier` to the representation of the class in the same context as the `class` definition.
-The representation accesses the default constructor, binding, and annotation.
+If `internal` is present, then it binds the associated `identifier` to the an internal view of the class in the same context as the `class` definition.
+The representation accesses a default constructor, binding, and annotation, and it provides static access private fields and methods.

 The `authentic` clause is a performance hack that disallows custodians and impersonators.